Stormmysea/stock-website/README.md

 This is a university project for educational purposes.

 ## 👨‍💻 Author
-Your Name - [Year] University Project
+zubair  - [first year] University of uc

 ---